jpkarvonen/up-next/README.md

 ## SOLUTION

 To complete this assignment, I chose to utilize Rails 5 for front and backends, and, essentially, build according to MVC architectural patterns.
 But rather than building out a database and creating my own models, I use the Movie Database API as the "M" component of MVC.
-I chose Rails because I am quite comfortable with framework -- and enjoy it!
+I chose Rails because I am quite comfortable with the framework -- and I enjoy it!
 And MVC architecture provided a simple path forward to the solution.

 I implemented two controllers, Tv and Movie, which include the following methods:
 * `popular`